seamplex/fino/README.md

  * modal analysis problems.

 :::{.alert .alert-warning}
-Please note that Fino is a [back-end](https://en.wikipedia.org/wiki/Front_and_back_ends) aimed at advanced users.
-For an easy-to-use web-based front-end with Fino running in the cloud directly from your browser see [CAEplex](https://www.caeplex.com) at <https://www.caeplex.com>.
+Please note that Fino is a [back end](https://en.wikipedia.org/wiki/Front_and_back_ends) aimed at advanced users.
+For an easy-to-use web-based front end with Fino running in the cloud directly from your browser see [CAEplex](https://www.caeplex.com) at <https://www.caeplex.com>.

 ::::: {.embed-responsive .embed-responsive-16by9 .mb-3}
  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/kD3tQdq17ZE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 :::::
 :::

-## Why another finite-element program?
-The world is already full of them!
+## Why

-Because almost every piece of FEA software falls in either one of these two categories:
+The world is already full of finite-element programs.
+However, almost every piece of FEA software falls in either one of these two categories:

  a.
 Powerful, flexible and complex advanced numerical solvers of general non-linear partial differential equations written by academics (for academics) distributed under the form of
      i. libraries, which the user has to compile and link to their own codes, or